iftechfoundation/ifcomp/CONTRIBUTING.md

  * `db` runs the MariaDB database

-Once the containers are up and running (`docker-compose up`) the `app` container will be available on port 13000.
+Once the containers are up and running (`docker compose up`) the `app` container will be available on port 13000.
 You should be able to point your browser at http://localhost:13000/ and see the IFComp homepage.

 ### Executing Commands

-You can execute commands directly on the app service by running `docker-compose exec app COMMAND`.
+You can execute commands directly on the app service by running `docker compose exec app COMMAND`.

 There are a number of convenience scripts in `IFcomp-Dev/script` as well.